How to buy the best digital camera

 Buy if: Photography is your newfound hobby.

-- DSLR/Compact system camera: If you want to have more professional control over your photography and the best possible picture quality, there’s no substitute for a DSLR.
+- DSLR/Compact system camera: If you want to have more professional control over your photography and the best possible picture quality, there’s no substitute for camera that feature interchangeable lenses.
+There are two types of cameras where you can attach different types of lenses; a DSLR or a CSC.
 Also referred to as digital SLRs, DSLR cameras tend to be expensive, but they are very flexible, allowing you to change lenses to suit and control every aspect of your photography.
-It’s also worth considering a compact system camera that’s smaller in size, but also offers interchangeable lenses.
+It’s also worth considering a compact system camera (CSC or also known as a mirrorless camera) that’s smaller in size when compared to a DSLR, but also offers interchangeable lenses.

 Pros: Large image sensor means more detailed photos.
 Can switch between lenses and features plenty of manual controls.